BardiFarsi/TCPChatRoom/README.md

 # Chat Room
+This Project is at early stage and incomplete.
+There are parts that are in process.
 # WebSocket Chatroom Project

 This project is focused on creating a scalable chatroom system using modern C++ features and web technologies.
 The core architecture will include a **TCP WebSocket server**, **HTTPS handshake** for user authentication, and a custom logging system utilizing advanced C++20 metaprogramming techniques.